-To a high school student, the world of work seems more or less like a production line.
+To a high school student, the world of work can seem more or less like a production line.
 You go to college, pick a major, get some training and then plug in to whatever job you have trained for.

 But to a college graduate, and to employers, the vista changes.
 Employers are not, in general, looking for people who know everything about their new profession before they step through the door.
 One reason for that is that it never happens – you simply cannot become experienced and competent in any profession just by going to school.
 You can only get the basic tools you need to show up on the job and continue learning in the real world.

-It's a surprising truth that many employers may not even care about what your major was in college.
-They are just happy that you have shown that you can get yourself organized to accomplish something, i.e. - getting out of school with a diploma.
+It’s a surprising truth that many employers may not even care about what your major was in college.
+They are just happy that you have shown that you can get yourself organized to accomplish something, i.e., getting out of school with a degree.

 Let’s hear what industry insiders say about that: